Catacrockers/WikiTocha/en/software_engineering/software_engineering.md

 ## Architecture Description: model kinds

 A **model kind** is a group of conventions for a type of modeling.
-An architecture view consists of multiple models, each following one model kind (diagrams, repositories, APIs, pictures, )
+An architecture view consists of multiple models, each following one model kind (diagrams, repositories, APIs, pictures, ).

+Some useful abd common models are:
+- raml API
+- JSON schema

 ## Architecture Decision Records